srijan-paul/srijan-paul.github.io/injuly.in/src/blog/jit-03.md

 }
 ```

-When JIT compilation enabled,  we want to try calling the pre-compiled function instead:
+With JIT compilation enabled,  we want to try calling the pre-compiled function instead:

 ```zig
 // src/interpreter.zig -> struct Interpreter